-Health and Human Services OIG releases 2010 Work Plan
+The Department of Health and Human Services OIG released its 2010 OIG Work Plan

 The annual Work Plan describes the various projects that different departments of the OIG plan to do, as well as projects that are in process.
 These departments include the Office of Audit Services, Office of Evaluation and Inspections, Office of Investigations, and Office of Counsel to the Inspector General.